Irahe/MyCarbonFootprint/README.md

 This is a monorepo project containing a API and a Frontent pieace.
 This project build a tool for understand and measure personal carbon footprint by talink a shot assessment and processing it accordingly to emission factors of each category.

+A running copy of this app can be found [Here](https://www.api.irahe.com.br/my_footprint)

 Every contribution is well received.
 Once stable versions are achieved the admin will publish it.